 Whether you are planning a memorial yourself or assisted by a celebrant, here are some things to think about:

 1. Determine the type of memorial service that’s most suitable.

 The first step of planning a memorial is to consider what type of service or event would make a befitting tribute to send off your loved one.

-For as long as we’ve lived, humans have searched for ways to commemorate the lives of people we’ve loved.
-Whatever your beliefs, a memorial is an important element in saying goodbye.
+Whatever your beliefs, a memorial can be an important element in saying goodbye.